mattermost/docs/source/administration/hipchat-migration-guidelines.rst

 1. Follow the `Mattermost Bulk Load Tool <https://docs.mattermost.com/deployment/bulk-loading.html>`_ guide to import your data into Mattermost.
 Files exported from HipChat will need to be converted to the format required by Mattermost.
 Please `contact us <https://mattermost.zendesk.com/hc/en-us/requests/new>`_ if you require assistance in the conversion.

   - Note: Efforts are underway to source scripts from the Mattermost community to further automate this step.
-If you’re interested in contributing, please let us know at info@mattermost.com, Twitter or Mattermost forums at https://forum.mattermost.org.
+One solution already submitted by the community is `HipMost </https://github.com/orbitalimpact/hipmost>`_.
+If you’re interested in contributing or testing any community contributed solution, please let us know at info@mattermost.com, Twitter or Mattermost forums at https://forum.mattermost.org.

 2. Alternatively, `contact Mattermost <https://mattermost.com/contact-us/>`_ for partner recommendations for your region to assist in your import.